 - Parrot does something good --> give a reward

 - Parrot does something undesirable, ignore it

 - Never punish your parrot

 This is a bit simplistic, but your goal is to shape your bird's behavior into what you want by giving a reward for good things and ignoring (no reward, no reaction) for bad things.
-The reward can be a favorite food treat, but simple praise or a play session with a treasured toy can be good motivation for some birds.
+The reward can be a favorite food treat, but simple praise or a play session with a treasured toy can be a good motivation for some birds.
 If your bird is doing something undesirable, you must simply ignore the bird (your bird will not respond to punishment).
 A negative reaction can turn into a reward if your bird is looking for attention (negative attention is better than no attention), so you must be careful not to unintentionally cause some undesirable behaviors to increase due to your reaction.
-Ignoring behavior might first cause it to intensify, but eventually the undesirable behavior will most likely stop.
+Ignoring behavior might first cause it to intensify, but eventually, the undesirable behavior will most likely stop.
 How you approach training can help keep training positive: